The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 Jackie Brown (1997, dir.
 Quentin Tarantino)

 Many people assume from Bachelorette’s subject matter that I must’ve based the characters on my own friends from high school.
 That is not the case.
 I was neither cool nor uncool.
 Outside the action looking in at the nonsense of high school hierarchy.
 I felt like a spectator, with a wry voiceover.
 It makes sense then that I would gravitate toward these serio-comic neo-noir entries from two of my favorite directors.
-Before Lebowski-fests, there was the “E-period Crew” a co-ed group I ran with senior year.
+Before Lebowski-fests, there was the “E-period Crew” - a co-ed group I ran with senior year.
 Armed with a VHS and White Russian mix, we spent weekends watching this now cult classic and knew every line.
 And while all the cool kids bowed at the altar of Pulp Fiction I had a profound crush on Jackie Brown.
-Probably because it’s subtle (not a word often associated QT) and, at times, truly romantic.
+Probably because it’s subtle (not a word often associated with QT) and, at times, truly romantic.

 COLLEGE! (or as CMH likes to call it COLLLLLEEGGGGEEEEEE!!!!!!)